ConnerWill/CopyAddVPNCommand/README.md

 # Overview
-**[*CopyAddVPNCommand*](https://github.com/ConnerWill/CopyAddVPNCommand) is a AutoHotKey script to allow you to easily copy the PowerShell commands needed to create a VPN connection by preseting a small GUI with text boxes for the VPN configuration settings**
+[*CopyAddVPNCommand*](https://github.com/ConnerWill/CopyAddVPNCommand) is a AutoHotKey script to allow you to easily copy the PowerShell commands needed to create a VPN connection by preseting a small GUI with text boxes for the VPN configuration settings.

 <!--